are comments - no need to type them.

 - move limit

-- Find only occurrences before the given move number.
-The maximum value 250 means: find all occurrences.
+- Find only occurrences before or at the given move number.

 - Choose whether Kombilo should use hashing algorithms for full board patterns and/or for corner patterns.
 (If you want to use them, you have to choose them when creating the database from your SGF files.)